Reynier Village, Los Angeles: History

 According to locals, the subdivision was named after a family whose home stood on what it now the city-maintained Reynier Park at 2803 Reynier Avenue.

 The residential subdivision was developed about 1921 by a real estate company.
 The Reynier Park Improvement Association was affiliated with five other neighborhood groups in 1927.
 In 1929 the association was vocally opposed to an increase in Pacific Electric streetcar fares, especially on the neighboring Venice Short Line.
-In 1930 the group requested public fire alarm boxes for "for that section from National boulevard to Pico boulevard and extending from Venice boulevard to the hills west of Robertson bouleyard in the district of Raynier Park".
+In 1930 the group requested public fire alarm boxes for "that section from National boulevard to Pico boulevard and extending from Venice boulevard to the hills west of Robertson bouleyard in the district of Raynier Park".
 In 1931 the group was advocating for the channelization of Ballona Creek.
 In 1934 the newly constructed Benedict Canyon creek storm drain alleviated previously common street flooding "kept the area in Palms and Reynier Park near the Alexander Hamilton high school comparatively dry" and thus Culver City buses were rerouted to Robertson instead of Washington during the rains.